risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

    all other components communicate with etcd and each other through api server only

+   provides create, read, update, delete CRUD interface for querying and modifying the cluster state over a restful api

    ``kebectl`` command can be used to create, updtate, delete and get api objects

    all objects like pods or services are persistent enteties being represented by declarative intent - desired state